• Skip to primary navigation

 • Chill in the refrigerator.
 Chill both doughs in the refrigerator for 1 hour.

 • Roll out the dough and cut it into strips.
-Using two levelers, roll out each dough into rectangles about 5 inches wide x 8 inches long and ½ inch thick.
-Use a ruler to mark ½ inch across the dough and then slice into ½ inch strips.
+Using two levelers, roll out each dough into rectangles about 5 inches wide x 8 inches long and 1/2 inch thick.
+Use a ruler to mark 1/2 inch across the dough and then slice into 1/2 inch strips.
 You should yield about 10 strips for each dough.
 (2 strips will be leftover)

 • Make the "glue".
 In a small bowl whisk together the water and egg white.
 Set aside.

 • Assemble.
 Alternate the dough strips and brush the sides of the dough with glue to hold the dough in place.
 Continue to top each with a row of alternating flavored dough strips and then again with another row of alternating dough strips remembering to brush the glue on the edges.
 For example, in the first row, I put 1 vanilla strip, 1 matcha strip, and 1 vanilla strip.
-Then the second row, I placed 1 matcha strip, then 1 vanilla strip and, 1 matcha strip.
+Then the second row, I placed 1 matcha strip, 1 vanilla strip, and 1 matcha strip.
 In the third row, I placed 1 vanilla strip, 1 matcha, and 1 vanilla.
-As you place the dough slightly press the dough together so to get rid of any gaps or air bubbles.
+As you place the dough slightly press the dough together to get rid of any gaps or air bubbles.

 • Wrap and chill.
 Carefully wrap the block of dough and chill for an additional 2 hours.